ROBOTIS-GIT/emanual/docs/en/dxl/protocol1.md

 EnableInterrupt(); // enable interrupt again
 ```

-`Note` Please note the important lines between LINE 8 and LINE 12.
+**NOTE** : Please note the important lines between LINE 8 and LINE 12.
 Line 8 is necessary since an interrupt here may cause a delay longer than the return delay time and corruption to the front of the status packet may occur.
 {: .notice}

 ## [Byte to Byte Time](#byte-to-byte-time)